rcazzara/seldovia/_people/Osprey_Us.md

 returned to Alaska.

 In 1918 the *Osprey* participated in two notable rescues in Alaska.
-Late in the spring, she towed the boat *Good Tidings* – in danger after breaking down during a storm – 10 miles to Ketchikan.
+Late in the spring, she towed the boat *Good Tidings* â€“ in danger after breaking down during a storm â€“ 10 miles to Ketchikan.
 Then in late October and most of November, the *Osprey* joined the BOF vessels [*Auklet* and *Murre*](https://www.afsc.noaa.gov/history/vessels/boats/auklet-murre.htm)